HPC-AI-Team/pexsi/README.md

 Follow the installation step to install SuperLU_DIST.

-@attention Our experience shows that on some machines it may be better to build SuperLU_DIST with -O2 option than the more aggresive optimization options provided by vendors.
+Our experience shows that on some machines it may be better to build SuperLU_DIST with -O2 option than the more aggresive optimization options provided by vendors.